(Book 2: Hello, Can You Fear Me?)

 Obviously, Subro refused to give him peace for too long.
 Although not ill-intended, the painter’s use of the Captura was a bit louder than Ravi would have liked.
 It interfered with the beautiful music.
 There were also the continuous flashes from the new portable InstaLight.

-Nothing could be done about it, though, even with the glares that they were attracting from the others.
+Nothing could be done about it, though, even with the glares that they were attracting from others.
 They needed to capture InstaCopies today.
 Perhaps Uncle Silver could come up with a quieter solution for next time.

 As his attention shifted to the Captura, Ravi noticed the faster speed at which the plates were rolling in the machine.
 He watched them being drawn in from one side of the Captura and deposited to the other.
 The mechanism reminded him of the magazines of a machine gun.

 Subro was clicking through the shots so quickly, the first round of plates were used up within the quarter of an hour.
-The artist cursed at the disruption to his flow, then quickly loaded a fresh set, handing the old one to Ravi.
+The artist cursed at the disruption to his flow, then quickly loaded a fresh set, handing the old set to Ravi.
 In under a minute, he was back to doing his job.

 Ravi switched on the backlight of his MorsePage, shining it on the plates on his lap to check the results.
 His eyes alternated between the performance actually playing out on the stage and the moments recorded in the InstaCopies.